Pull to refresh

 Overview

-Yartemlea works by blocking MASP-2, an enzyme in the complement immune system that drives the blood vessel damage underlying TA-TMA.
-Clinical trials showed 61% of patients achieved complete response, with 73% surviving at least 100 days—roughly triple the survival rate seen in untreated patients with similar disease severity.
-The drug's early commercial uptake includes patients who recently failed prior off-label C5-inhibitor regimens, demonstrating real-world adoption of its distinct mechanism.
-Medicare's new technology add-on payment is expected in October 2026 to facilitate hospital reimbursement, while European regulatory review continues with a decision anticipated mid-2026.
+Yartemlea works by blocking MASP-2, an enzyme in the complement immune system that drives blood vessel damage in TA-TMA.
+Clinical trials showed 61% achieved complete response, with 73% surviving at least 100 days—roughly three times the rate in untreated patients with similar disease; early sales include patients who failed prior C5-inhibitor therapy.
+Medicare's technology add-on payment is expected October 2026 to support hospital reimbursement, while European regulatory review continues with a mid-2026 decision.

 Key Indicators